Marian Goodman: Marian Goodman Gallery

 Goodman's failure to secure Broodthaers an outlet in New York was the impetus behind her decision to open her own gallery featuring his work as the initial exhibition.
-Goodman opened the Marian Goodman Gallery on East Fifty-seventh Street in 1977.
+Goodman opened the Marian Goodman Gallery on 38 East 57th Street in 1977.
 (Unfortunately, Broodthaers died before the opening).
-In 1981, she moved the gallery to its present quarters, at 24 West Fifty-seventh Street.
+In 1984, she moved the gallery to its present quarters, at 24 West Fifty-seventh Street.
 She later discovered Lothar Baumgarten when she hired him to hang the gallery's display at a Düsseldorf art fair.

 Marian Goodman Gallery opened its first space in Paris in 1995.
 In 1999, a permanent exhibition space was opened inside the Hôtel de Montmor, a 17th-century hotel particulier in the Marais district.

 In 2014, the gallery opened an outpost in London, located in an 11000 sqft space over two floors inside a former factory warehouse at Golden Square; the architect David Adjaye renovated the space.
 At the end of 2020, Goodman announced the London space would close due to the impacts of Brexit and COVID-19 and be replaced by a new initiative, Marian Goodman Projects, that has been conducting exhibits at other locations throughout the city since 2021.

 In 2018, Goodman celebrated her 90th birthday at the palace and gardens of Versailles.
-In 2022, Goodman appointed Emily-Jane Kirwan, Rose Lord, Leslie Nolen, Junette Teng and Philipp Kaiser as partners in the Marian Goodman Gallery.
+In 2021, Goodman appointed Rose Lord, Junette Teng, Emily-Jane Kirwan, Leslie Nolen and Philipp Kaiser as partners in the Marian Goodman Gallery.
 The gallery also established an advisory committee of five longtime staff members to support the partners.
+Philipp Kaiser exited in May 2025.
 Also in 2022, the gallery announced that it would expand to Los Angeles by 2023, taking over a 13000 sqft warehouse campus from the 1920s in Hollywood, designed by architectural firm Johnston Marklee & Associates and located at 1120 Seward Street.

 In 2023, the gallery announced to relocate its New York space to 385 Broadway, occupying two floors of gallery space totalling 30000 sqft.
 Renovated by the architecture firm StudioMDA, the site include two floors of public exhibition space, one floor of private viewing rooms, a library and an archive in addition to art storage and office space.